-Our Health Promotion staff and Wellness Resource Center volunteers are committed to helping people make informed, voluntary, and health-promoting behavior changes, by thinking critically about lifestyle choices that will enhance wellbeing and academic success.
+Our Health Promotion staff and volunteers are committed to helping people make informed, voluntary, and health-promoting behavior changes by thinking critically about lifestyle choices that will enhance wellbeing and academic success.

 Our services include:

-- Offering a tobacco cessation program featuring one-on-one coaching sessions, resources, and tips to help you kick the habit
+- A tobacco cessation program featuring one-on-one coaching sessions, resources, and tips.

-- Giving easy access to health education materials including: brochures, newsletters, and other resources on a wide variety of health-related topics including, but not limited to: alcohol, tobacco, and other drugs, healthy relationship, nutrition, physical fitness, sexual health, and stress management
+- Health education materials on topics including alcohol, tobacco, and other drugs, healthy relationship, nutrition, physical fitness, sexual health, and stress management.

 Student volunteer program